Rapid-Reservation/rapid-reservation-docs/docs/design.md

 ### Guides and Tutorials

-Here are some information on Postgres:
+Here are is some information on Postgres:

 - [Why is PostgreSQL so popular?](https://dev.to/maimoonaabid/why-is-postgresql-getting-so-popular-4o7m)
 - [Setting up Postgres DB with Docker Compose!](https://www.youtube.com/watch?v=qECVC6t_2mU)